 How we work with Aboriginal people, families and communities

-Achieving better outcomes for Aboriginal people, families and communities is our number 1 corporate objective at Family and Community Services (FACS).
+Achieving better outcomes for Aboriginal people, families and communities is our number 1 corporate objective at Department of Communities and Justice (DCJ).

 We are accountable for Aboriginal service delivery that includes Aboriginal people and communities participating in decisions.
 To do this we are fostering genuine partnerships at the local level.

 This page outlines some of the different ways we are trying to achieve better outcomes for Aboriginal people, families and communities in NSW.

 An advisory group of our Aboriginal employees provides consultations and advocacy for our work that may affect NSW Aboriginal families, clients and communities.

 ARG members help DCJ build working relationships with Aboriginal Elders, community groups, non-government agencies and individuals to make sure we are including Aboriginal perspectives in projects, programs and policy from the time we first start thinking about them to when they are put into action.

 First set up in 1985, our ARG members are elected at a regional level from around NSW.

 ARG promotes the inclusion of Aboriginal perspectives across: